meghnanag2/carrier-match-service/README.md

 honest about the actual trade-offs rather than just praising Go in the abstract.

-**Where Go genuinely won out for this specific project:**

-- **Concurrency without the usual overhead.** The whole point of `worker.go` is a pool of workers processing match jobs off the request path.
-In Java, that means threads (heavyweight, OS-scheduled — though virtual threads in newer JDKs close this gap) or a reactive framework's added complexity.
-In Python, the GIL means "concurrent" often isn't actually parallel for CPU-bound work, and `asyncio` requires the whole call stack to be async-aware.
-Go's goroutines are cheap enough to spin up thousands of them without thinking about it, and channels give a genuinely simple way for the worker pool to hand results back — no thread pool tuning, no `async`/`await` coloring problem.
-- **A single static binary, nothing else installed.** `go build` produces one executable.
-No JVM to provision, no `node_modules`, no Python interpreter/virtualenv version drift.
-For a small backend service meant to run in a container, that's a genuinely simpler deployment story than any of the three languages I use day to day.
-- **Static typing that's stricter than JavaScript, lighter-weight than Java.**
-  Compile-time type checking without Java's verbosity (no interfaces-for- everything ceremony) — closer to how Python *feels* to write, but with the bugs Python only catches at runtime caught before the binary even builds.
-- **Standard library that doesn't need a framework.** `net/http` alone was enough to build a real REST API here — no Express, no Flask/FastAPI, no Spring Boot.
-Worth knowing what a language's stdlib can do unassisted.

-**Where I'd honestly still reach for something else:**

-- **Python**, without hesitation, for anything ML/data-related — this
-  project's matching logic is simple arithmetic; if it needed real modeling, Go's ecosystem there is nowhere near PyTorch/scikit-learn.
-- **JavaScript/TypeScript**, if the project needed a frontend sharing types or code with the backend — Go doesn't help there at all.
-- **Java**, for something needing its more mature ecosystem of enterprise tooling (this is closer to my Persistent Systems experience — Spring Boot, JPA — than anything this project needed).

-The honest reason to build this in Go specifically was to get real, hands-on concurrency experience in a language built around it as a first- class feature, rather than bolting concurrency onto a language where it's more of an afterthought.

 ## How a request flows through the service

 ```mermaid